kballard237/AC209a-Final-Project/README.md

 | Pressure X Humidity | 2 |
 | weekday X psets | 1 |

 The train accuracy is 1.0 and the test accuracy is 0.9870.

-We computed the running accuracies for the bagging train and test, and can see the comparison between the CV tree, bagging, and overfit tree in the table below.
+Bagging gives better accuracy, but we still were curious about why the decision tree models consistently gave that the top predictor is average hourly pressure.
+For a direct comparison, we computed the running accuracies for the bagging train and test, and can see the comparison between the CV tree, bagging, and overfit tree in the graph below.

  ![Best CV Tree Visualization](./Sensor_2/data_exploration/model_acc_comp.png)

- *Add analysis here*
+We next implement a random forest classifier because we wanted to see if average hourly pressure was consistently chosen as a top predictor.
+Random forest classifiers picks random predictors to build trees from, and so we felt like this would be a good metric to see if average hourly pressure was in fact the top predictor in classifying the number of hours of sleep that the person in sensor 2's apartment got.

 ### Random Forest

-We then fit a random forest classifier with tree depth 20 (chosen max depth) because _____ .
+We fit a random forest classifier with tree depth 20 (chosen max depth) in order to be consistent with the bagging decision tree models.
 We found that the top predictors chosen for each tree are shown in the table below.

 | Top Predictor | Counts |
 | --- | --- |